TimzOwen/flutter-Demo-/README.md

-# hello
+# Flutter getting started.

-A new Flutter project.
+flutter demo for girlsGetGeeky Nakuru as a android tech speaker

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: